HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 **UPDATE BEGINS**

 ~~*Before proposing, always engage the DCP community to build consensus and assess whether your proposal sparks interest and addresses a need.
 You may even discover potential collaborators.*~~

-Once the RFC has been filled out to the Author's satisfaction, an RFC may be _proposed_ for comment.

   ~~- Fork the HumanCellAtlas dcp-community repository~~